rotators/Fo1in2/Fallout2/Fallout1in2/mods/Anim_ImprovedSMutantDeath/Readme.md

 Originally made by .Pixote. and Sduibek.
 The animations have been polished up some more and are now cleaner and less pixelated.

+### Installation
-To use this mod, open the ddraw.ini and add "PatchFile1=mods\Anim_ImprovedSMutantDeath" under the "PatchFile0"-line!
+To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\Anim_ImprovedSMutantDeath" at the end of the "PatchFile"-list!
 The game will now load the additional mod folder.

 If there is more than one additional mod, make sure to correctly number the "PatchFileX" entry (1, 2, 3, ...).